 However close you may come to feel to these raptors, it is important to remember that they are wild birds of prey, protected by numerous state and federal laws from interventions by humans.
-Red-tailed Hawks have evolved over millions of years to cope with all manner of variables when it comes to raising their young.
-Nevertheless, should the adult hawks or eyasses encounter a natural problem in the nest, NYU’s position is to let nature take its course over immediate human intervention.
+Red-tailed Hawks have evolved over millions of years to cope with all manner of variables in the raising of their young.
+Nevertheless, should the adult hawks or eyasses encounter a natural problem in the nest, NYU’s position is to let nature take its course, without any intervening human intervention.

 Because the NYU Hawk Cam is broadcasting in real time, it's possible that viewers may witness an upsetting event in the nest involving the perceived well-being of the hawks.
 Viewers must decide for themselves whether they are comfortable with viewing the raw, unfettered access to nature the Hawk Cam provides.

 Finally, we also find it also important to note, given the birds’ beauty and the opportunity accorded by the Hawk Cam to observe them intimately as they raise their young, there may be a tendency to project human traits on these raptors, including giving them names.
 NYU does not officially endorse anthropomorphizing the adult hawks or their eyasses and will not seek to name them.

 Some common raptor terminology a viewer may see used in the chat room alongside the live feed: